Nintendo Entertainment System: Development

 Original plans called for the Famicom's cartridges to be the size of a cassette tape, but they ultimately ended up being twice as large.
 Careful design attention was paid to the cartridge connectors, as loose and faulty connections often plagued arcade machines.
-Because it necessitated 60 connection lines for the memory and expansion, Nintendo decided to produce their own connectors.
-Each cartridge typically contained two primary chips: one for the game’s program code (up to 32 kilobytes), and another for graphical data used to render on-screen characters (up to 8 kilobytes).
+Because it necessitated 60 connection lines for the memory and expansion, Nintendo decided to produce its own connectors.
+Each cartridge typically contained two primary chips: one for the game's program code (up to 32 kilobytes), and another for graphical data used to render on-screen characters (up to 8 kilobytes).
 Nintendo's R&D3 team designed the "UNROM" cartridge, which enabled larger memory capacities and the use of bank switching.
 This technique involved storing additional data in RAM and dynamically accessing it as needed, thereby significantly expanding gameplay possibilities.
 At Gunpei Yokoi's suggestion, a cartridge eject lever was also added, not for functionality, but to amuse children.

 The Famicom design team initially considered arcade-style joysticks, and even dismantled existing models from American consoles, but ultimately rejected them due to concerns about durability and the risk of children stepping on them.
 Instead, they adopted the D-pad and two action button layout developed by R&D1 for their handheld Game & Watch series.
 As an early prototype, Katsuya Nakagawa attached a Game & Watch D-pad to the Famicom and found it comfortable and easy to use.
 To reduce costs, the controllers were hardwired to the console and stored in molded pockets on the case.
 A 15-pin expansion port was added to the front of the console so that an optional arcade-style joystick could be used.
 The second controller also included a microphone, which Uemura envisioned being used to make players' voices come through the TV speaker.